Fasad

-The spread of fasad is a major theme in the Quran, and the notion is often contrasted with islah (setting things aright).
+The spread of fasad is a major theme in the Quran, and the notion is often contrasted with islah ("setting things aright").
 Classical Quranic commentators commonly interpreted "corruption in the land" as open disobedience against God or its result.
 In certain contexts, classical jurists took it to refer to the legal category of Hirabah, comprising armed assault, rape and murder.
 Some contemporary Muslims view destruction of the natural environment to be among the central meanings of verses referring to fasad.

-In recent decades, the term has been used in the legal codes of the Islamic Republics of Pakistan and Iran.
+The term has been used in the legal codes of the Islamic Republic of Pakistan and Islamic Republic of Iran.
 In Iran, laws referencing it have been used to prosecute or threaten political opposition figures.

 In Islamic scripture

 Quran

-The spread of fasad is a major theme in the Quran, and the notion is often contrasted with islah (setting things aright).
+The spread of fasad is a major theme in the Quran, and the notion is often contrasted with islah ("setting things aright").